ChatGPTInterviewStudy/.github/profile/README.md

 - **Language Processing:** Used for refining and modifying existing texts
 - **Data Analysis:** Used to analyze data

+## TOPIC 1: GUIDELINES

+- **No Guidelines:** Participants indicate that guidelines do not exist and share their thoughts on possible reasons
+- **Availability of Guidelines:** The participants state that there are guidelines and describe them
+- **Information for Teachers:** The participants state that although information is available, there are no guidelines for its use

-## AWARENESS AND PERCEIVED CONCERNS
+## TOPIC 2: AWARENESS AND PERCEIVED CONCERNS

 ### Processing of Data